chatchatabc/ddd-structure-demo/README.md

 A project shows standard structure of Domain Driven Design project with Spring Boot.

+# Why DDD?

+* Business processes is a complex subject
+* Software development is complicated
+* Goal of DDD is to manage complexity

 # Domain Driven Design Architecture

 ![Domain Driven Design](src/site/images/ddd-landscape.png)